 The name Ponca appears in Slovenian mountains in two cases - in both it is an abbreviation of 'poldnica', which means 'noon peak' - because in a certain village, in this case Rateče, the sun at noon is above that peak.

-The summit can be reached by marked paths, which are not easy.
-They require good condition and some experience in high mountain terrain.
+The summit can be reached by marked paths, which are not just easy.
+They require good fitness and some experience in high mountain terrain.
 On some rock sections these routes are secured with steel ropes and pegs.
-Although quite rocky, walls of Ponca are not popular with those, who seek hard climbs.
-There are many easy climbs possible (up to degree III or IV), but for harder climbs walls are not consistently solid, high and steep enough.
+Although quite rocky, the walls of Ponca are not popular with those, who seek hard climbs.
+There are many easy climbs possible (up to degree III or IV), but for harder climbs the walls are not consistently solid, high and steep enough.

 The guy did the passage and sat on the other side, like somebody who bought the best seat in a theatre.
 But the show was short.
 Julius thought that if he had once won the bet to come out through a small window in Matterhorn hut, also this passage should not pose him a problem.
 Indeed he was through in seconds, continuing climbing and leaving the spectator to measure with eyes again and again the narrow passage and the big posture of Kugy.

-Due to its position, quite remote towards north, Visoka Rateska Ponca is a perfect panorama mountain.
-From its summit the most beautiful view is towards mangart, which shows its huge northern wall.
+Due to its position, quite remote towards the north, Visoka Rateška Ponca is a perfect panorama mountain.
+From its summit the most beautiful view is towards Mangart, which shows its huge northern wall.
 Along the long Ponce crest the view goes to Jalovec at its end.
 Towards the south-east, above Tamar valley we have the northern walls of Mojstrovke and Travnik.
 Behind them the highest peaks of Julian Alps are rising.
 And towards the north the view is opened.